oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Format of an SD-JWT

 An SD-JWT is a JWT that MUST be signed using the issuer's private key.
-The payload of an SD-JWT MUST contain the `sd_digests` and `digest_derivation_alg` claims described in the following, and MAY contain a holder's public key or a reference thereto, as well as further claims such as `iss`, `iat`, etc. as defined or required by the application using SD-JWTs.
+The payload of an SD-JWT MUST contain the `sd_digests` and `sd_digest_derivation_alg` claims described in the following, and MAY contain a holder's public key or a reference thereto, as well as further claims such as `iss`, `iat`, etc. as defined or required by the application using SD-JWTs.

 ### `sd_digests` Claim (Digests of Selectively Disclosable Claims)

-An SD-JWT MUST include digests of the salted claim values that are included by the issuer under the property `sd_digests`.
+The property `sd_digests` MUST be used by the issuer to include digests of the salted claim values for any claim that is intended to be selectively disclosable.

 The issuer MUST choose a cryptographically random salt value for each claim value.
 The salt value MUST then be encoded as a string.
 It is